Uberi/University-Notes/STAT230/STAT230.md

 The binomial distribution is not always symmetric and looks like a curve.
 The higher $p$ is, the heavier the graph is on the right.

-The binomial distribution is oftne used as a approximation for the hypergeometric distribution because it is easier to calculate and when the sample space is large, the probabilities of each event becomes nearly the same.
+The binomial distribution is often used as a approximation for the hypergeometric distribution because it is easier to calculate and when the sample space is large, the difference between sampling with and without replacement becomes negligible.

 ;wip: midterm on thursday from 4:30-6pm, rooms will be posted on LEARN, 5-6 short answer with parts, bring pink tie calculators, covers lecture 1-10, just before discrete uniform distribution, check formula sheet on the practice midterm, try the practice midterms and mapleta revision quiz (not for marks)